-Bitpanda worked for a long time without any official license and with an unclear regulatory status.
+Bitpanda worked for a long time without any official license and with unclear regulatory status.
 However, in April 2019, Bitpanda received a Payment Services Directive 2 (PSD2) license from the Austrian Financial Market Authority.
-The license allows Bitpanda to provide payment and new fintech services in the Euro zone.
+The license allows Bitpanda to provide payment and new fintech services in the Eurozone.

 Binance had an apparent leak of up to 60,000 users’ know-your-customer verification data, though it pointed a finger at a third-party service provider at the time.
 They also suffered a funds loss worth $40 million during a hack in May 2019.
 However, they had a separate fund for such cases and they refunded all users with the money from that fund.

-Interest fee on borrowed coins varies depending on your account level and type of coin you borrowed.
-Bitcoin has the lowest daily interest rate of 0.0075%, followed by ETH at 0.01% and XRP with 0.02%.
+The interest fee on borrowed coins varies depending on your account level and the type of coin you borrowed.
+Bitcoin has the lowest daily interest rate of 0.0075%, followed by ETH at 0.01% and XRP at 0.02%.

 Bitpanda offers no margin trading on their platform, as of yet.

 Bitpanda vs Binance: Pros and cons

 Binance Pros ✅